aeckerman/trooper/README.md

 cd trooper
 source setup.sh
 ```
-Then restart your terminal and run this command.
+Then restart your terminal and run this command.<br>
 `troop --help`

 # Usage